kelvin-damian/alx-system_engineering-devops/0x00-shell_basics/README.md

-Creating a script that creates a directory named my_first_directory in the /tmp/ directory
+moving the file betty from one directory to the other